phiroict/kafka-packer-terraform-aws/README.md

 ```

-The secret* pattern is excluded from git so it will not be pushed into git.
+The "secret*" pattern is excluded from git so it will not be pushed into git.

 Now use the `packer build kafka.json` script with packer to create the kafka image to use, this can be done by adding it to the commandline as before or set it in the